 You will save yourself additional fees by making sure to send a clean, native version.
 Word docs are your best bet, but we can also convert soft copy PDF files to Word and extract the text.
 If the only version available is a scanned copy, we have to recreate the original document before we can do the translation work.
 Clearly, it is better to obtain the native file if possible because it will cost you less and take less time to deliver your translation.

 - Make sure your documents are ship worthy.
 Did you spell and grammar check your files one last time?
 Are there any lingering unaccepted changes?
 Any suggested comments left unresolved?
 Generally, it is good practice to send only clean, validated files to any third-party vendor.
 So make sure editing on your end is complete well before you send your document out for medical translation services.

 Don’t leave it to chance that your translator will “accept all changes” or make any other assumptions.
 What would you do if there were a misunderstanding resulting in a mistranslation of key information?
 Would you even know why your your Chinese, Haitian Creole, or Russian documents were rejected?

-- Avoid using long file names as de facto file management systems:
+- Avoid using long file names as de facto file management systems.

-Instead of this typical file naming:
+Instead of the following typical file naming:

-Try this method instead:
+Try this method: